csiu/candy/data-raw/02_glimpse-at-data.md

 ## [121] "Please estimate the degrees of separation you have from the following folks [JJ Abrams]"
 ## [122] "Please estimate the degrees of separation you have from the following folks [Hillary Clinton]"
 ## [123] "Please estimate the degrees of separation you have from the following folks [Donald Trump]"
-## [124] "Please estimate the degrees of separation you have from the following folks [BeyoncÃ© Knowles]"
+## [124] "Please estimate the degrees of separation you have from the following folks [Beyoncé Knowles]"
 ```